yapiskan/hacker-news-client/README.md

 ### Improvements

 **Functional**
-- Leverage AsyncStreams or Combine to stream the comments from the detail page instead of waiting comments to be fetched partially requested by the user.
+- Leverage AsyncStreams or Combine to stream the comments in the Story detail page from the `ItemRepository` instead of waiting all comments to be fetched partially requested by the user.
 - Implement infinite scrolling instead of on-demand pagination.
 - Implement pull to refresh
 - In-Memory cache needs to be invalidated when needed.